 In most cases, the houseplant is already receiving enough sunlight.
 If the plant seems to do fine as it is, installing window film should have no effect on the plant.
 The plant may need time to adjust when window film is installed, so new growth or flowering may be temporarily slowed after window film installation.

 If your house plants are of concern, before installing window film you can do two things.
-First, try moving the houseplant to darker area of the house and see how the plant reacts.
+First, try moving the houseplant to a darker area of the house and see how the plant reacts.
 Second, you can contact your local nursery and discuss with them the amount of sunlight your specific plant needs.

 Sometimes a houseplant may do better with window film.
-For instance some house plants may wilt by the end of the day due to the intense sunlight.
+For instance, some house plants may wilt by the end of the day due to the intense sunlight.
 Having window film may help the plant to thrive.

 Myth #4 – You can’t clean your windows after window film is installed.